On This Page

 When the driver behind you wants to pass.
 Slow down to allow room in front of your vehicle for the passing vehicle to complete the pass.

-When following bicycles or motorcycles.
+When following people riding bicycles or motorcycles.
 You need extra room in case the rider loses control or stops suddenly.

 When following drivers who cannot see you.
 The drivers of large vehicles may not be able to see you when you are directly behind them.
 These vehicles also block your view of the road ahead.